Alex Witt

-Alex Witt (born April 9, 1961) is an American television news journalist based in New York City who currently hosts the television news program Alex Witt Reports weekends from 1 pm to 4 pm on MS NOW, where she previously hosted MSNBC Live and Morning Joe First Look.
-Witt joined MSNBC in January 1999 and is the network's longest-running anchor.
+Alexandra E. Witt (born April 9, 1961) is an American television journalist.
+She joined MSNBC in 1999 and became the longest-serving anchor for the network.
+She hosted weekend news programming for the network, notably, Alex Witt Reports on MS NOW, where she also previously hosted MSNBC Live and Morning Joe First Look.
+She is currently a fill-in daytime anchor on MS NOW through the end of 2026.

 Early life and education

 Witt was born in Pasadena, California, and grew up in the Hancock Park neighborhood of Los Angeles.
-Witt's father is Dr. Charles B. Witt, a noted thoracic surgeon in Los Angeles.
-Witt graduated from the Marlborough School for Girls in Los Angeles and the University of Southern California, where she majored in journalism and international relations.
+Her father, Charles B. Witt, worked as noted thoracic surgeon in Los Angeles.
+She attended the Marlborough School for Girls in Los Angeles and graduated from the University of Southern California, where she studied journalism and international relations.